awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

       + For **Select resource type**, choose the type of resource to share\.
 This filters the list of shareable resources to only those resources of the selected type\.
       + In the resulting list of resources, select the check boxes next to the individual resources that you want to share\.
 The selected resources move under **Selected resources**\.

-        If you're sharing zonal resources, using the Availability Zone ID \(AZ ID\) helps you determine the relative location of these resources across accounts\.
+        If you're sharing resources that are associated with a specific availability zone, then using the Availability Zone ID \(AZ ID\) helps you determine the relative location of these resources across accounts\.
 For more information, see [Availability Zone IDs for your AWS resources](working-with-az-ids.md)\.

    1. \(Optional\) To [attach tags](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) to the resource share, under **Tags**, enter a tag key and value\.
 Add others by choosing **Add new tag**\.
 Repeat this step as needed\.
 These tags applied to only the resource share itself, not to the resources in the resource share\.